jvpigozzo/jvpigozzo/README.md

 # 👋 Hello, I'm João Vitor Pigozzo

-#### I'm an Economist with a postgraduate degree in Data Science and a Software Developer.
+#### I'm an Economist with a postgraduate degree in Data Science and a Software Engineer.
 #### Passionate about tech and data.

 <p align="left">